Our family’s classic Spring Herb Egg Frittata recipe is made in 15 minutes. Made with fresh spring herbs, eggs, and prosciutto.

 Welcome to one of the most traditional dishes we’ve ever shared on this blog.
-This Spring Herb Egg Frittata is a classic and evergreen dish, traditional to Kristina’s home region.
-It’s a dish that started out of poverty, originating from those days when times where hard and food was scarce.
+This Spring Herb Egg Frittata is a classic and evergreen dish, traditional to our home region.
+It’s a dish that started of poverty, originating from those days when times where hard and food was scarce.

-In those days, even eggs were a luxury, though rural families used to keep chicken.
+In those days, even eggs were a luxury, though rural families used to keep chickens.
 But herbs and edible plants were abundant in springtime.
-All you had to do was take a walk on the nearest meadow.
+All you had to do was take a walk in the nearest meadow.

-Of course today we don’t struggle as much with just the basic survival and we can afford once luxurious ingredients to be added to the dish, evolving it with the times.
-Still, you’ll only need a couple of ingredients to make this Spring Herb Egg Frittata: eggs, herbs, salt, pepper, and prosciutto (leave out for vegetarian option).
+You will only need a couple of ingredients to make this Spring Herb Egg Frittata: eggs, herbs, salt, pepper, and prosciutto (leave out for a vegetarian option).
 This herb egg frittata is:

 - low-carb